Sound and Sentiment

 Take a look at my interactive visualisation!

-In this case, each circle depicts a unique song, where the colour encodes valence – ranging from magenta for lower valence (darker or sadder mood) to cyan for higher valence (happier or more euphoric tones).
-The size of each bubble corresponds to speechiness, so larger bubbles indicate songs with more spoken-word elements, also known as rap, experimental vocals, or interludes.
+The bubble chart explores the relationship between valence (emotional positivity) and speechiness, a measure of how much a song resembles spoken word, at the individual track level.
+Each circle represents a unique song, where color encodes valence using the dashboard’s gradient from magenta (lower valence, darker or sadder mood) to cyan (higher valence, happier or more euphoric tones).
+Bubble size corresponds to speechiness, so larger bubbles indicate tracks with more spoken-word elements, such as rap, experimental vocals, or interludes.

 Bar Chart: Comparing the Audio DNA of Three Popular Songs.